Westtown School: Sports

-The 2018 documentary, We Town, is about the 2016-2017 Upper School Basketball Team, featuring Mo Bamba and Cam Reddish.
+The 2018 documentary, We Town, is about the 2016-2017 Upper School basketball team, featuring Mo Bamba and Cam Reddish.
 It chronicles the quest of the team to win the State Championship.

-The Westtown Wrestling team, led by legendary coaches Jay Farrow '75 and Timothy Loose, has amassed 26 League Titles.
-The Wrestling team has the most FSL titles for any sport and team in the entire league's history.
+The Westtown wrestling team, led by coaches Jay Farrow '75 and Timothy Loose, has amassed 26 League Titles.
+The wrestling team has the most FSL titles of any sport or team in the league's history.
 Jay Farrow coached the wrestling team for 44 years.
 Jay amassed 498 dual meet victories as a coach while also coaching 162 PAISWT Placewinners, including multiple National Prep All-Americans.
 He won PAISWT Head Coach of the Year and National Preps Head Coach of the Year in 2024, his final season of coaching.

 In 2023, the Westtown boys varsity soccer team won the FSL without conceding a single goal.
 Additionally, girls' varsity won every game they played, and both boys and girls JV won their leagues respectively, making it the most successful year for a Friends League school's soccer program in the history of the competition.

 Campus

-Westtown is located on a campus in southern Pennsylvania.
-The campus is 600 acres, including a 14.5-acre lake, arboretum, frog pond, 14 playing fields, stadium tennis courts, organic farm, Lower School mini-farm, medicine wheel garden, wooded cross country course, and 21-element ropes course.
+Westtown is located on a 600 acre campus in southeastern Pennsylvania.
+The campus includes a 14.5-acre lake, arboretum, frog pond, 14 playing fields, stadium, tennis courts, organic farm, Lower School mini-farm, medicine wheel garden, wooded cross-country course, and 21-element ropes course.

-Additionally, the campus has several dozen acres of farmland, and hosts "Farmer Jawn's", a local produce store.
-Students can participate in farming as a co-curricular.
-"Farmer Jawn's" also supports a number of food cupboards in the Philadelphia area.
+Additionally, the campus has several dozen acres of farmland and hosts "Farmer Jawn's", a local produce store.
+Students can participate in farming as a co-curricular activity.
+"Farmer Jawn's" also supports several food cupboards in the Philadelphia area.